HFIPay: Privacy-Preserving, Cross-Chain Cryptocurrency Payments to Human-Friendly Identifiers: System Model

 \begin{itemize} \item \textbf{Passive on-chain observer:} $\mathcal{O}$ can read all on-chain state, including contract storage, transaction history, and event logs. \item \textbf{Identifier knowledge:} $\mathcal{O}$ may know the email addresses, phone numbers, or social handles of specific users. \item \textbf{Directory compromise:} An adversary may compromise the relay's private directory or intent database; we analyze the impact in Section~\ref{sec:relay-compromise}. \item \textbf{Public commitment knowledge:} An adversary may know public identity commitments or destination addresses from other contexts and attempt to link them to \HFIPay{} claims. \item \textbf{Front-running of submissions:} Any transaction submitted through the mempool may be copied and submitted by another party. \item \textbf{Recipient substitution attempt:} A malicious relay may try to quote a blinded binding derived from its own or an accomplice's hidden handle before the sender funds the intent. \end{itemize}

-The protocol does \emph{not} defend against: \begin{itemize} \item Compromise of the recipient's device, passphrase, or underlying deterministic identity root. \item Email account takeover or OIDC account takeover during initial enrollment. \item Traffic analysis at the network layer (IP correlation). \item Collusion between $\mathcal{R}$ and an on-chain observer that reveals the directory contents in real time. \item Relay censorship or availability failure. \item Binding-issuer unavailability; if $\mathcal{I}$ is unreachable, new registrations and epoch rotations in the verified-quote mode cannot obtain fresh attestations, and the system degrades to the baseline trust model for affected recipients. \item Incorrect attestations by a malicious or compromised binding issuer $\mathcal{I}$. \item Incorrect verification of external-chain deposits in the cross-chain extension. \item Recipient substitution by a malicious relay in the baseline deployment, which remains a trusted-operator mode. \end{itemize}
+The protocol does \emph{not} defend against: \begin{itemize} \item Compromise of the recipient's device, passphrase, or underlying deterministic identity root. \item Email account takeover or OIDC account takeover during initial enrollment. \item Traffic analysis at the network layer (IP correlation). \item Collusion between $\mathcal{R}$ and an on-chain observer that reveals the directory contents in real time. \item Relay censorship or availability failure. \item Binding-issuer unavailability; if $\mathcal{I}$ is unreachable, new registrations and epoch rotations in the verified-quote mode cannot obtain fresh attestations, and the system degrades to the baseline trust model for affected recipients. \item Incorrect attestations by a malicious or compromised binding issuer $\mathcal{I}$. \item Recipient substitution by a malicious relay in the baseline deployment, which remains a trusted-operator mode. \end{itemize}

 In particular, we focus on two properties: \begin{enumerate} \item privacy against parties with only public-chain visibility and possible knowledge of human-friendly identifiers; and \item claim correctness after sender quote acceptance in the verified-quote deployment, i.e., after the sender has checked the quoted binding, the deterministic deposit address, and the registered on-chain intent tuple for an intent. \end{enumerate}